-- Q1.
-Am I required to submit both a budget narrative and a budget table? - A1.
+Q1.
+Am I required to submit both a budget narrative and a budget table?

+A1.
 Yes.
-For more information, see Section D.8 of the notice of funding opportunity. - Q2.
+For more information, see Section D of the notice of funding opportunity.

+- Q2.
 My organization is the primary applicant and proposes to work with several partners who will provide additional direct services and receive a portion of the grant funds.
 Should I submit one combined budget narrative or separate budget narratives? - A2.
 You must submit a budget narrative and table for your organization and a separate budget narrative and table for each sub-awardee.
 Provide the same level of detail for all budget narratives and budget tables. - Q3.
 In the "Budget" section of the notice of funding opportunity, USCIS asks applicants to show a balance of costs between the citizenship instruction program and naturalization application services program.
 What does this mean? - A3.
 We will evaluate budgets on the extent to which they include reasonable and realistic costs that support and reflect the activities described in the project narrative and the proposed numbers served.
 Budgets should demonstrate a commitment to providing both high-quality citizenship instruction and high-quality naturalization application services. - Q4.
 Is my organization allowed to subcontract services? - A4.
-Your organization and any proposed sub-awardees must provide direct services and must demonstrate the ability to successfully manage and provide all aspects of the grant-funded project, including financial management.
+Yes, but please note that your organization and any proposed sub-awardees must provide direct services and must demonstrate the ability to successfully manage and provide all aspects of the grant-funded project, including financial management. - Q5.

-- Q5.
 May I list sub-awardee costs as contractual costs? - A5.
 No. You must present costs for the sub-awardee organization in a separate budget narrative and table.
-You should provide the same level of detail in the budgets for both the primary applicant and the sub-awardee. - O6.
+You should provide the same level of detail in the budgets for both the primary applicant and the sub-awardee. - Q6.
 Do volunteer hours count as an in-kind contribution? - A6.
 Yes. - Q7.
 Which budget category includes facility rental costs? - A7.
-You should include facility rental costs under "Other Direct Costs" (see Section D.8 of the notice of funding opportunity).
+You should include facility rental costs under "Other Direct Costs" (see page 25 of the notice of funding opportunity).
 Facility rental costs should not be more than 20 percent of the total approved budget. - Q8.
 How do I demonstrate my organization's approved fringe benefit rate? - A8.
 If a cognizant federal agency has negotiated or approved your fringe benefit rate, provide a copy of the agreement.
 If no rate agreement exists, provide a breakdown of the amounts and percentages that comprise fringe benefit costs such as health insurance, FICA, retirement insurance, and taxes.
 Identify the base for allocating these fringe benefit expenses.
-See Section D.8.c of the notice of funding opportunity. - Q9.
+See page 22 of the notice of funding opportunity. - Q9.
 Can I apply for less than the maximum award amount? - A9.
+Yes.

-Yes. - Q10.
+Q10.
 May I include costs for interpreters and translators?
-If so, what budget category would those fall under? - A10.
+If so, what budget category would those fall under?

+- A10.
 Yes.
 You may include costs for interpreters and translators under the "Contractual" budget category.
 However, these costs should be reasonable and justified in the project narrative.
 When possible, your organization should employ staff with knowledge of the language used by the majority of the lawful permanent residents served in the community. - Q11.
 What portion of the grant funds should go to the sub-awardee? - A11.
-You should ensure that proposed costs reflect the activities described in the project narrative, and that the budget reasonably balances the costs between the citizenship instruction program and the naturalization application services program. - O12.
+You should ensure that proposed costs reflect the activities described in the project narrative, and that the budget reasonably balances the costs between the citizenship instruction program and the naturalization application services program. - Q12.
 Can we include costs for mileage for staff? - A12.
-Transportation costs for employees and volunteers are allowed under this grant.
-See page 26 and 27 of the notice of funding opportunity for more information. - Q13.
-Should we include curriculum costs in our budget? - A13.
-Yes.
-You may use grant funding to pay for resources to support citizenship instruction, including textbooks and materials (page 26 of the Notice of Funding Opportunity).
+Yes, transportation costs for employees and volunteers are allowed under this grant.